The word ‘Dementia’ describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.

 Frontotemporal Dementia (including Pick’s Disease) – In frontotemporal Dementia, the front and side parts of the brain are damaged.
 Clumps of abnormal proteins form inside brain cells, causing them to die.
 At first, changes in personality and behaviour may be the most obvious signs.
 Depending on which areas of the brain are damaged, the person may have difficulties with fluent speech or forget the meaning of words.
 Other common symptoms would include poor judgment, loss of empathy, lack of inhibition, mood changes and inability to concentrate.

-Care and support for someone living with dementia should always be ‘person-centred’.
-This means it should be focused on that person and their individual needs and preferences.
+Care and support for someone living with an early, middle or late stage of dementia should always be ‘person-centred.’
+This means it should be focused on that person and their current needs and preferences.